TOMILO87/datalogi_matematiker_projekt/doc/lab_notebook.md

 - We note that 7893-6835=1058, which makes sense since overlap length should be the same in both cotings. //correction: may differ slightly "due to length differences"//
 - It is written "If two DNA segments have long and significant similarity at their ends, then we create an edge between their corresponding vertice"
 - We have 1058>1000 but overlap does not take place at end of first coting so no edge. //correction: that is not relevant here, enough that overlap "has length at least 1000 in both sequences"//
-- We will write a shell script called "edges_test_file.txt" which lists lines in input data which are edges ("each line is a potential edge") in output file
+- We will write a shell script called "edges_test_file.txt" which lists lines in input data which are edges ("each line is a potential edge") in output file  //correction not useful//
 - First version "find_edges.txt" written (now just possible to loop the lines)

-Note: Regarding translating the identifiers into integers, I will be able to check if correct method was used since it should be 11393435 (unique) contings in the data.

 #### 220514
+//Correction: Below not relevant//
 - Finished "find_edges.txt".
 It takes two arguments input_file and (name) of output_file e.g. "data/output.txt".
 The input file shuld have columns as "data/Spruce_fingerprint_2017-03-10_16.48_head_50_rm_col.olp.m4"
-- Running `bash find_edges.txt data/Spruce_fingerprint_2017-03-10_16.48_head_50_rm_col.olp.m4 data/Spruce_fingerprint_2017-03-10_16.48_head_50_rm_col_edges.olp.m4` gives a file with 5 edges //correction not relevant due to yesterday corrections//
+- Running `bash find_edges.txt data/Spruce_fingerprint_2017-03-10_16.48_head_50_rm_col.olp.m4 data/Spruce_fingerprint_2017-03-10_16.48_head_50_rm_col_edges.olp.m4` gives a file with 5 edges
 - A version of "find_edges.txt" called "count_edges" returns number of edges in "edges in data/Spruce_fingerprint_2017-03-10_16.48.olp.m4".
 - But `bash count_edges.txt` takes too long to run (no result after approx. 3 hours).
 So will need another method.